nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Introduction.md

 | **Client** | React App |
 | **Authorization Server** | Google |
 | **Resource Server** | Your .NET Photo API |

 ---

-## 4. The Big Misconception: Two Types of "Authorization"

-The tech industry uses the word "Authorization" to mean two completely different things in this context (IAM).
-This is the source of most confusion.

-* **A. OAuth Authorization (What Google Does):** This answers, *"Did this user give this specific application permission to access their Google account?"*
-* **B. Application Authorization (What Your API Does):** This answers, *"Is this specific user allowed to click the 'Delete Photo' button inside my app?"*

----